Roasting a Turkey

 Allow the bird to rest 30-60 minutes before carving.
 It prevents the juices from running out, helping them stay in the meat.
 It also helps with the meal timing.
 This is the time to complete the gravy and the rest of the meal.
 The meat will stay hot for 45 minutes, easily.
 Tent loosely with foil and it will stay hot for over an hour.
 Just drape the foil over the bird, so you don't soften the skin.
 After carving, if the meat is not hot enough, or if there are parts that seem too pink for your guests' tastes, a minute or so in the microwave will fix it.

-Soaking the bird in salt flavors the meat and makes it absorb water.
-This makes for a much moister bird and gives you leeway on the temperature — brined breast meat is still quite palatable as high as 180 (don't ask me how I know).
-Which is good since it is hard to get the thigh to 175 without taking the breast higher than 160.
-So you must, you must, you must brine, or buy a brined bird.
+Salt is magical.
+It flavors the meat, of course, amping up the meaty flavor even at concentrations too low to taste salty.
+Even more important, it plumps up the cells and makes them hold water, for a moister bird.
+It gives you leeway on the temperature — brined breast meat is still quite palatable as high as 180 (don't ask me how I know).
+Which is good, since it is hard to get the thigh to 175 without taking the breast higher than 160.
+So you must, you must, you must brine (whether by wet or dry means), or buy a brined bird.

 I learned about dry brining from an article by Russ Parsons, published in the Los Angeles Times.
-It's recommended by the Zuni Cafe's Judy Rogers.
+It's recommended by the the late Judy Rogers, founder Zuni Café.
 "You just salt the turkey a few days in advance, give it a brisk massage every so often to redistribute the salt, and then roast it."
 It worked well for me and is now my regular method.
 The results are much the same as wet brining.
 The meat is flavorful, not at all salty, and moist throughout.
 The biggest advantage: It's easier.
 Salt it, place it in a plastic bag, refrigerate for three days, then refrigerate another day, uncovered.
 The only disadvantage is that you have to plan 4-5 days ahead.